runningcode/fladle/README.md

 ### networkProfile
 The name of the network traffic profile, for example LTE, HSPA, etc, which consists of a set of parameters to emulate network conditions when running the test (default: no network shaping; see available profiles listed by the `flank test network-profiles list` command).
 This feature only works on physical devices.

+### roboScript
+The path to a Robo Script JSON file.
+The path may be in the local filesystem or in Google Cloud Storage using gs:// notation.
+You can guide the Robo test to perform specific actions by recording a Robo Script in Android Studio and then specifying this argument.
+Learn more at [DOCS](https://firebase.google.com/docs/test-lab/robo-ux-test#scripting).

+### roboDirectives
+List of robo_directives that you can use to customize the behavior of Robo test.
+The type specifies the action type of the directive, which may take on values click, text or ignore.
+Each directive is list of String = [type, key, value].
+Each key should be the Android resource name of a target UI element and each value should be the text input for that element.
+Values are only permitted for text type elements, so no value should be specified for click and ignore type elements.

 ---
 ## Results